lowRISC/opentitan/hw/top_darjeeling/doc/design/README.md

 Passthrough mode supports serial flash passthrough from an upstream SPI host to a downstream serial flash device.

 See the [SPI device specification](../../../ip/spi_device/README.md) for more details.

-##### USB device

-The chip contains a single module that supports USB device mode at full speed.
-In addition to normal functionality, USB suspend / resume is supported alongside the chip's low power modes.

-See the [USB device specification](../../../ip/usbdev/README.md) for more details.

 ##### I2C host